 Massey's Thomas Palliative Care Unit was one of the first in the nation, and there are now seven physicians and two advanced practice nurses board certified in palliative care among Massey’s clinical faculty.

 “After cancer, each day is a gift,” says William, “But that gift comes in much different packaging with the benefit of palliative care.
 We are so grateful.”

-Editor's note: Willy Weber passed away in September 2011.
+Editor's note: Willy Weber passed away in September 2011 after publication of this article.
 His wife, Gwen, is grateful for the dignity and quality of life Massey's palliative care team helped Willy maintain during his illness.